-- n Repairing or replacing tires, wheels, tire pressure warning valves and transmitters and tire valve caps - When removing or fitting the wheels, tires or the tire pressure warning valve and transmitter, contact your Toyota dealer as the tire pressure warning valve and transmitter may be damaged if not handled correctly. - When replacing tire valve caps, do not use tire valve caps other than those specified.
+n Repairing or replacing tires, wheels, tire pressure warning valves, transmitters and tire valve caps

+- When removing or fitting the wheels, tires or the tire pressure warning valves and transmitters, contact your Toyota dealer as the tire pressure warning valves and transmitters may be damaged if not handled correctly. - 1 When replacing tire valve caps, do not use tire valve caps other than those specified.
 The cap may become stuck. - n To avoid damaging the tire pressure warning valves and transmitters n Driving on rough roads